This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 How to Make Homemade Hot Sauce

-First, we start with ripe, fresh chiles.
+Step 1: Start with ripe, fresh chiles.

 The technique is exactly like making naturally fermented pickles.